Single & Sauced: Swipe Right In 30 Songs

 Summer has long since been synonymous with freedom.
 But being single in the summer months comes with a tart, refreshing sense of independence that can inspire an ostentatious level of fun.
 There's just something about increased temperatures and the end of cuffing season that tips the scale deep into IDGAFville to the point where any opportunity is greeted with smirk and a shrug, no matter what you thought you had planned tomorrow.

 Single & Sauced is the playlist to be reckless, confident, open-minded, carefree, ruthless, sexy, fearless, introspective, funky, selfish and savage to.
-Bubbly dance-break bops by Cosha, Poppy Ajudha and Sudan Archives offset brash and carefree rap verses by Cardi B, Offset and Rico Nasty.
+Bubbly dance-break bops by Cosha, Poppy Ajudha and Sudan Archives offset brash, boastful rap verses by Cardi B, Offset and Rico Nasty.
 Steel drums and glittery synths flow together.

-Pop a bottle of rosé on a neighbor's rooftop, celebrate finally investing in A/C, play DJ at pre-game when you're the first one of the group ready or drown out the competing with the noise of a beer garden to debrief with friends about bad first dates with these roséwave selects.
+Pop a bottle of rosé on a neighbor's rooftop, celebrate finally investing in A/C, play DJ at the pre-game when you're the first one of the group ready or drown out the competing with the noise of a beer garden to debrief with friends about bad first dates with these roséwave selects.
 Transitioning a springtime breakup into a summer of singlehood might be the best thing that happens to you this year.
-Just don't get lost in a the sauce.
+Just don't get lost in the sauce.